assetswap/doc-meme/core-features/portfolio.md

 ### Quick Actions

 Each token in your portfolio comes with a set of quick action buttons for efficient management.
-You can instantly trade to adjust your position, view detailed price charts for technical analysis, set custom price alerts for important levels, or add the token to automated tasks for hands-free trading.
+You can instantly trade to adjust your position through [AI Chat](ai-chat.md), view detailed price charts on the [Dashboard](dashboard.md) for technical analysis, set custom [price alerts](../automation/alerts.md) for important levels, or add the token to [automated tasks](../automation/scheduled-tasks.md) for hands-free trading.

 ### Sorting and Organization